Mikubill/sd-webui-controlnet/README.md

 # MacOS Support

-Tested with pytorch nightly: https://github.com/Mikubill/sd-webui-controlnet/pull/143#issuecomment-1435058285
+Tested with PyTorch nightly: https://github.com/Mikubill/sd-webui-controlnet/pull/143#issuecomment-1435058285

-To use this extension with mps and normal pytorch, currently you may need to start WebUI with `--no-half`.
+To use this extension with mps and normal PyTorch, currently you may need to start WebUI with `--no-half`.

 # Archive of Deprecated Versions